interledger/rfcs/0031-dynamic-configuration-protocol/0031-dynamic-configuration-protocol.md

 - An asset scale for amounts that will be used in ILP packets exchanged between the nodes.
   - e.g. `6`

+Although these are defined so far, ILDCP could be used for further functionality between nodes, extending the definition.

 ## Protocol Detail

 ### Procedure